-Also commonly referred to as the Final Rule, the Enforcement Rule outlines the financial (and sometimes criminal) penalties for HIPAA non-compliance.
-This relates to any organizations, businesses, or health care related entities that fail to adhere to various aspects of the other three rules.
+Also commonly referred to as the Final Rule, the Enforcement Rule outlines the financial and criminal penalties for HIPAA non-compliance.
+This relates to any organizations, businesses, or healthcare-related entities that fail to adhere to various aspects of the other three rules.

 Unknowing Violation – You have taken safeguards, but they were not enough and somehow (unintentionally) PHI security was violated.
-Carries a minimum penalty of $100 and an annual maximum of $25,000 for repeat violations.
+This carries a minimum penalty of $100 per record and an annual maximum of $25,000 for repeat violations.

 Willful Neglect – The most severe form of violation possible, willful neglect penalties range from $10,000 to $50,000 per infraction, depending on whether or not you correct the problem within the HIPAA specified time period.
 Willful neglect penalties carry a maximum of $1.5 million per year.